andybyers21/notes.ajb.app/notes/csharp/methods.md

 ---

 # Methods
-In C# every statement is executed within a method.
+**Methods are reusable units of work in a self contained code-block.** In C# every statement is executed within a method.
 Methods are blocks of code that carry out a single, pre-defined function.
-They can be defined inside of [[Classes]], structures and interfaces. e.g.
+They can be defined inside of [[Classes]], structures and interfaces.

+[[Access Modifiers]] controls access to methods. ^[Defaults to private if not defined.]

-- `=>` Arrow functions should not be used for methods
+- `=>` Arrow functions should not be used for methods.
-    - Works well with `.this`
-Methods should end with arguments`()`.
+- Methods should end with arguments`()`.
+- Methods should be named in PaschalCase.

 [[Object Oriented Programming]]